ovh/docs/pages/platform/serving-engine/23_HOWTO_deploy_serialized_models/guide.en-gb.md

 ## Step 9 - Check the model web interface

-When you follow the model URL in your web browser, you should arrive on the web page that describe the available API.
+When you follow the model URL in your web browser, you should arrive on the web page that describes the available API.

 > [!warning]
 >
-> On your first visit, you will need to provide credencials to access
+> On your first visit, you will need to provide credentials to access
 > the web page.
 Just log in with **no username** and your
 > [model-evaluation token](../tokens) as pasword.